Agnessofia/coda22/05_rtweet_E1.md

 ### search_tweets()

 -   **Advantages**: always returns nice parsed files.
--   **Disadvantages**: if you do not have a researcher or premium account, number of instances might be limited.
+-   **Disadvantages**: if you do not have a researcher or premium account, number of instances might be limited (time and number).

 Due to time, we will search for some tweets only: